opencadc/canfar-portal/nodes/jcmt_gbs_en.md

 ### CANFAR current activities

-An itemized list of CANFAR activities or  CANFAR services that are heavily used

 JCMT Gould Belt Survey

 * Archives data at the Canadian Astronomy Data Centre and on CANFAR